-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Jource Methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Depreciation.
-Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) All items were populated based on Australian Energy Regulator (AER) designed formulas which referenced the supporting 'Table 3.3.1: Fixed assets at cost - pipeline assets'.
-Actual SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) The SGSPAA Group consolidates its business combination adjustments at the SGSPAA level, meaning that it does not distribute any business combination adjustments to its subsidiary entities.
+Table Base Base Information Population Approach Source Name Reference Item Actual / Estimate Source Methodology Assumptions Table 3.1: Pipeline assets 3.1.a Initial construction cost, Initial purchase cost, Additions, Additions and improvements capitalised, Capitalised maintenance, Asset disposal (at cost), Depreciation.
+Actual Table 3.3.1: Fixed assets at cost - pipeline assets Table 3.3.2: Shared assets at cost (less straight line depreciation) All items were populated based on Australian Energy Regulator ( AER ) designed formulas which referenced the supporting 'Table 3.3.1: Fixed assets at cost - pipeline assets' and 'Table 3.3.2: Shared assets at cost'.
+Non-core pipeline assets No allocation of non-core pipeline assets has been included in Table 3.1 where there is a remote nexus with the pipeline activities such as treasury hedging financial instruments, defined benefit assets, minor assets sitting in JAM (receivables etc.), and other corporate assets etc. N/A Actual SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) The SGSPAA Group consolidates its business combination adjustments at the SGSPAA level, meaning that it does not distribute any business combination adjustments to its subsidiary entities.
 The business combination adjustments are maintained in an excel spreadsheet.
-Business combination adjustments (original cost and accumulated depreciation) that relate to VicHub have been allocated to the categories in the template on the basis fixed asset information contained in a Business combination uplift schedule and input from a subject matter expert who assisted in the categorisation of these adjustments into the template categories.
+Business combination adjustments (original cost and accumulated depreciation) that relate to VicHub have been allocated to the categories in the template on the basis fixed asset information contained in a Business combination uplift schedule and input from a subject matter expert who assisted in the categories.
 VicHub believes that the allocation is reasonable as it based on information contained in the Business combination uplift schedule maintained by SGSPAA.
 This schedule has sufficient VicHub pipeline fixed asset categorisation that formed the basis of the allocation of the assets as categorised in the template.